fjarri/python-dcmt/doc/source/index.rst

    :param mt: one of generator objects, created with :py:func:`~create_mts`.

    :param seed: seed for randomizing generator state.
-If not set, current time is used.
-          The function is guaranteed to create the same RNG state if given the same seed.
+          Requirements are the same as in :py:func:`~create_mts`.

 .. function:: rand(mt, shape)